WBCE/WBCE_CMS/wbce/modules/ckeditor/wb_config/readme-faq.txt

 + editor.styles.js:
 The default styles you can choose from a dropdown in the CKEditor toolbar.

-+ editor.templates.js:
-The default CKE templates you can choose of a button in CKEditor toolbar.
-Please note: We recommend not to use CKE templates, because the WBCE template should define the different blocks and the template.

-All three configuration files are also available as default files in _wbinstallation/modules/ckeditor/wb_config
+All two configuration files are also available as default files in _wbinstallation/modules/ckeditor/wb_config

 IMPORTANT: Do not change any file of this folder!
 As they are overwritten with any update of CKEditor module and / or WBCE.
 You never have any problems when upgrading CKEditor module to another version.